Entropy-Foundation/NodeOps-Support-FAQ/README.md

 Some errors are peculiar with

 ## FAQ
-#### 1. Phase I (Generate Operator Keys) and the rest of the onboarding should be run directly on the machine that will act as the staking provider, correct?
+#### 1. Should the onboarding script be run directly on the machine that will act as the staking provider?

 __Answer__:
 You should run all the steps of Round onboarding for Public Testnet on the machine that will act as a stacking provider.